-- (a) its information security risk posture setting out the exposure and potential for harm to the accredited data recipient's information assets, including CDR data that it holds, from security threats; and - (b) how its information security practices and procedures, and its information security controls, are designed, implemented and operated to mitigate those risks. - (4) The accredited data recipient must review and update the framework for appropriateness: - (a) in response to material changes to both the extent and nature of threats to its CDR data environment and its operating environment; or - (b) where no such material changes occur-at least annually.
+- (3) The accredited data recipient must have and maintain an information security policy that details: - (a) its information security risk posture setting out the exposure and potential for harm to the accredited data recipient's information assets, including CDR data that it holds, from security threats; and - (b) how its information security practices and procedures, and its information security controls, are designed, implemented and operated to mitigate those risks. - (4) The accredited data recipient must review and update the framework for appropriateness: - (a) in response to material changes to both the extent and nature of threats to its CDR data environment and its operating environment; or - (b) where no such material changes occur-at least annually.